 Text Boxes (Report Builder and SSRS)

-To show repeating text in a free-form layout, place a text box in a list data region.
+To show repeating text in a free-form layout, create a list data region and place the text box in it.
 Use a list when you want to repeat a form for multiple values, for example, a customer invoice form repeated once for each customer.
-For more information, see Lists (Report Builder and SSRS).
+Read more about creating invoices and forms with lists.

 Use a rectangle container when you want to control the text box layout and white space below the last text box.
 For more information, see Rectangles and Lines (Report Builder and SSRS).

 The expressions in a text box can contain literal text, point to a field in the database, or calculate data.
 All expressions are shown as placeholder text so that you can format numbers, colors, and other appearance properties.
 You can also combine placeholders with literal text in the same text box.

 You can format text in any single text box with multiple fonts, colors, styles, and actions.
 For more information, see Formatting Text and Placeholders (Report Builder and SSRS).